 Our main objectives.

-To stimulate further investment and economic growth in Carmarthenshire and beyond.
+Stimulate investment and further economic growth in Carmarthenshire and beyond.

-To promote the status of the Welsh language and culture in Carmarthen and the surrounding area in a public, current and vibrant way.
+Raise the status of the Welsh language and its culture in Carmarthen and the surrounding area in a public, contemporary and exciting way.

 Create an exciting cultural community in order to inspire and energize social movements and diverse communities across the region.